bvbmedia/multishop/Documentation/Administrator/MultishopFrontendSection/Multishop settings/Index.rst

 Define the enabled countries, zones, shipping and payment methods
 -----------------------------------------------------------------
-Go to SYSTEM / SHIPPING AND PAYMENT and press COUNTRIES.
+Go to SYSTEM / SHIPPING AND PAYMENT and click COUNTRIES.

-Define here to which countries are able to deliver.
+Enable the countries to which you are able to deliver to.

 After the countries are enabled it's time to create shipping zones.
 A shipping zone could contain one or more countries.
 This makes configuring the shipping costs easier.

+Go to SYSTEM / SHIPPING AND PAYMENT and click ZONES.

+Shipping costs are configured to zones.
+A zone contains 1 or more countries.
+In our example we have a shop that is located in the Netherlands.
+The shop also supports shipping to Germany and Belgium.

+For this we would create:

+Zone 1
+- Netherlands

+Zone 2
+- Germany
+- Belgium

+Now we can create the shipping method(s) and connect them to the shipping zones.
+After that you can open SHIPPING COSTS and configure the shipping costs per zone and per shipping method.
+Multishop supports flat rate shipping costs and weight based shipping costs.
+More options can be implemented by hooking your own plugin to Multishop.